Brock Peterson: Bridgeport Bluefish

-After his release from the Twins organization after the 2010 season, he signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball, where he played in 2011 and 2012.
-In 165 games for the Bluefish, he hit.
-285 with 32 homers and 99 RBI.
+He was released from the Twins organization after the 2010 season.
+Injuring his right knee during winter league baseball in the Dominican Republic, he signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball, where he played in 2011 and 2012.
+Peterson went on to play 165 games for the Bluefish, where he hit.
+285 with 32 homers and 99 RBI thanks in part from the tutelage of his Bluefish manager, retired ballplayer Willie Upshaw.

 St. Louis Cardinals

-On August 14, 2012, he signed a minor league contract with the St. Louis Cardinals, who assigned him to the AAA Memphis Redbirds.
-In 2013, with the Redbirds, he hit .296 in 122 games with 25 homers and 86 RBI.
+On August 14, 2012, he signed a minor league contract with the St. Louis Cardinals, who assigned him to the Triple-A Memphis Redbirds.
+In 2013 with the Redbirds, he hit .296 in 122 games with 25 homers and 86 RBI.
+His play earned him a spot on the Triple-A all-star team.
+He participated in the Triple-A Home Run Derby, leading the first round with 7 home runs and finished in 2nd place.

-After spending a decade in minor league and independent league baseball, Peterson was called up to the majors for the first time by Cardinals on July 20, 2013.
+After spending a decade in minor league and independent league baseball, Peterson was called up to the majors for the first time by the Cardinals on July 20, 2013, becoming the 20,469th player in Major League history.
 He made his first appearance that same night, in a losing cause against the San Diego Padres, driving in a run in his pinch-hit at-bat with a groundout.
-His first hit was a pinch-hit RBI single on July 24 against Jake Diekman of the Philadelphia Phillies.
+He started in left field the following day, collecting his first hit, a pinch-hit RBI single on July 24 against Jake Diekman of the Philadelphia Phillies.

-While playing for the Redbirds, Peterson was selected to compete in the 2013 Triple-A All-Star Game and the Triple-A Home Run Derby.
-He led the first round with 7 home runs and finished in 2nd place.
-However that success did not follow him after being called up by the Cardinals.
-Used largely as a pinch hitter, he went 2 for 26 at the plate.
+Used largely as a pinch hitter, he went 2 for 26 at the plate during his two-year career with the Cardinals, playing in 23 games; he had two runs scored.
 On November 5, 2013, Peterson was given his outright release by the Cardinals and elected free agency.

 Washington Nationals / Los Angeles Dodgers

 He then signed a minor league deal with the Washington Nationals, who sent him to the AAA Syracuse Chiefs.
 He played in 72 games in Syracuse and hit .250.
 On July 1, 2014 he was sold to the Los Angeles Dodgers.
 In 45 games for the Dodgers AAA team, the Albuquerque Isotopes, he hit .387 with 9 homers and 36 RBI.
+His slugging percentage reached .671, the highest of his career but his season was derailed after breaking his thumb on a hit-by-pitch.
+He played briefly afterwards in a Mexican baseball league.

 Minnesota Twins

 The Twins signed Peterson to a minor league contract on December 22, 2014.
 He was subsequently released on May 22, 2015.